 Here is how this term is described by the Office québécois de la langue française:

-« Neurotic behavior characterized by an obsession with healthy eating.»
+« A neurotic behavior characterized by an obsession with healthy eating.»

-The term orthorexia is a neologism associating the Greek wordsorthos andorexis which mean correct and appetite respectively.
+The term orthorexia is a neologism combining the Greek wordsorthos andorexis which mean correct and appetite respectively.
 The term was proposed in 1997 by American physician Steven Bratman.
 Orthorexia is usually described as an unhealthy obsession with healthy eating.
-It is indeed quite recent as a phenomenon.
+This is actually quite a recent phenomenon.
 We hear more and more about it in recent years.
 However, orthorexia is not an eating disorder listed in the le Diagnostic and statistical manual of mental disorders fifth edition (DSM-V), a manual that defines and categorizes mental disorders, along with anorexia and bulimia.
 Indeed, it is not classified in the DSM-V, because there is no official definition of orthorexia, nor standard diagnostic criteria and the tools used to measure it have limitations.

-The phenomenon most likely stems from the prominence of food in the media, on the internet and on social media.
-Not to mention that the opinions or information conveyed are sometimes extreme.
+The phenomenon is most likely due to the important place that food takes in the media, on the internet and on social media.
+Without mentioning that the opinions or information conveyed are sometimes extreme.

 Aiming for quality is not a problem in itself.
-But obsessing over it, until it becomes the center of their universe, then that's problematic.
-This often leads to isolation, as eating out or elsewhere than at home becomes impossible.
+But obsessing over it, until it becomes the center of their universe, is problematic.
+This often leads to isolation, because eating in restaurants or elsewhere than at home becomes impossible.
 Planning and preparing their meals becomes the main activity of these people.

-« Eating well is important, but keeping a healthy balance is equally important.»
+« Eating well is important, but keeping a good balance is just as important.»

-There are different tools for measuring orthorexia.
-The two most widely used tools are the Bratman test and the ORTO-15.
+There are different tools to measure orthorexia.
+The two most used tools are the Bratman test and the ORTO-15.
 The Bratman test is the first tool developed to screen for orthorexia.
-It is a test consisting of ten questions to which the individual answers with a yes or no. According to this test, the severity of orthorexia increases with the number of positive responses.ves.
+This is a test consisting of ten questions to which the individual answers yes or no. According to this test, the severity of orthorexia increases with the number of positive responses.ves.

-The second test, ORTO-15, was created from the Bratman test.
-This is also a quiz, but it has fifteen multiple choice questions.
-Each answer is weighted in order to obtain a final score.
-The result of this score is used to diagnose orthorexia.
+The second test, the ORTO-15, was created from the Bratman test.
+This is also a quiz, but it includes fifteen multiple-choice questions.
+Each answer is weighted to obtain a final score.
+The result of this score makes it possible to diagnose orthorexia.
 However, these two tests have limitations, particularly in terms of reliability and validity.
-Indeed, the Bratman test has not been validated and the ORTO-15, validated only in Italian subjects, tends to overestimate the prevalence of symptoms of orthorexia.
+Indeed, the Bratman test has not been validated and the ORTO-15, validated only with Italian subjects, tends to overestimate the prevalence of orthorexia symptoms.

-If you have concerns about your own eating behavior, we invite you to answer the test questions below.
-Despite its limitations, it can guide you as to whether you should go see a professional if you're too concerned about your diet.
+If you have concerns about your own behavior with regard to your diet, we invite you to answer the test questions below.
+Despite its limitations, it can guide you on whether you should consult a professional if you are too concerned about your diet.